ebarylko/cmpt-476/assignment-3/assignment-3.md

 qubit of the first EPR pair and the first qubit of the second EPR pair will result in $CNOT(|\psi\rangle |\phi\rangle)$

-### Explain why the circuit below where a, b, c, d are the functions of w, x, y, z you gave in part 3 implements a remote CN OT between their qubits — that is, applies CN OT (|ψ⟩ ⊗ |ϕ⟩) without Alice or Bob physically teleporting their qubits to one another.
+### Explain why the circuit below where a, b, c, d are the functions of w, x, y, z you gave in part 3 implements a remote CNOT between their qubits — that is, applies CN OT (|ψ⟩ ⊗ |ϕ⟩) without Alice or Bob physically teleporting their qubits to one another.

 When we transpose the circuit we had in part two to the entangled state $|\Delta\rangle$, we obtain
 ![First](q7_4_1.jpeg).